vickynguyen3/NLP_Portfolio/README.md

 ---
 ## Web Crawler

 Creating a simple web crawler [program](https://github.com/vickynguyen3/NLP_Portfolio/blob/main/WebCrawler/webcrawler.py) that starts off with a given URL, and scrapes the texts from other URLs on that page.
-Our topic was about anime
+Our topic was about anime and we used TF-IDF to analyze the text files in our [program](https://github.com/vickynguyen3/NLP_Portfolio/blob/main/WebCrawler/importantterms.py) to find important terms